RoyalHaskoningDHV/darrow-poc/README.md

 # DARROW-POC
 Documentation and code for onboarding a timeseries machine learning model to the `darrow-ml-platform`.
-You can use the example model as a starting point for onboarding your own models.
+The `darrow-ml-platform` is the infrastructure to deploy machine learning models for the `DARROW` project, train models and make predictions.
+You can use the example model `POCAnomaly` in `models/poc.py` as a starting point for onboarding your own models.

 ## Hierarchy data model
-The data hierarchy is represented by a __rooted tree__ that mimics the real world (usually physical) relationships inherent in the data.
+The data __hierarchy__ is represented by a __rooted tree__ that mimics the real world (usually physical) relationships inherent in the data.
 This is easiest to understand with an example:

 ![data_model_example](images/rooted_tree_docs.png)

 In this example, a tenant named Alice manages a wastewater treatment plant (WWTP) with two lines with various components and equipment, such as aeration blowers and pumps.

 This tree is not just represented in the figure, but also in the code used by the darrow platform.
-That is, there are specific `UNIT` objects, `TAG` objects and others that are used to define a rooted tree consisting of one parent node (tenant), with one or more children nodes (in this case WWTP), which can again have one or more children nodes (in this case lines) etc.
+That is, there are specific `UNIT` objects and others (in `twinn_ml_interface/objectmodels/hierarchy.py`) that are used to define a rooted tree consisting of one parent node (tenant), with one or more children nodes (in this case WWTP), which can again have one or more children nodes (in this case lines) etc.

 You will not need to create this tree yourself, this should be decided together with the consortium partners.
-Nevertheless, when creating your own `ModelInterfaceV4` compliant model for onboarding onto the platform, keeping this structure in mind is useful.
-Below we will go into more depth about how the `ModelInterfaceV4` relates to this rooted tree.
+Nevertheless, when creating your own `ModelInterfaceV4` compliant model keeping this structure in mind is useful.
+Below we will go into more depth about how the `ModelInterfaceV4` relates to this rooted tree hierarchy.

 ## `ModelInterfaceV4`: A contract between models and infrastructure
 `ModelInterfaceV4` is a python _Protocol_.
 That means, it specifies exactly what methods or attributes need to be defined, which parameters need to be inputted and what needs to be returned by methods of a class.
 Unlike a _Base class_, it does not allow for inheritance.
 Because of this it also does not have an `__init__()` method.
 You can think of it as a recipe to follow.